TUDelft-PRIME-Books/Linear-Algebra/Chapter6/CharPolynomial.md

 $$
 (-1)^2 \lambda^2 + (-1)^1 (a_{11}+a_{22})\lambda + \det{(A)}.
 $$

+For larger determinants, just open the proof.

+::::::{admonition} (Sketch of the) Proof of&nbsp;{prf:ref}`Prop:EigenValues:CharPolyTrace`
+:class: tudproof, dropdown

 The value of $c_0$ is the easiest to establish: just plug in $\lambda=0$ in Equation {eq}`Eq:EigenValues:CharPoly`: